-1 deliver this in larger, mainstream organizations?
-2 DR. BARRY LAVALLEE: That all depends on the 3 power assigned to people who are given money to create an 4 organization that's run by our own community.
-In case 5 that's, again, a slippery slope in terms of if we have 6 Indigenously-led organizations to support our community 7 people, how far will it go, depending on the relationship 8 you have with the main you know, the Western system.
-9 That's a caution.
-10 MS. ERICA BEAUDIN: Okay.
-Do you believe 11 there may be alterative measures for Indigenous people?
-12 And, secondly, how do we ensure there's enforceability, and 13 should the College of Physicians and Surgeons have a key 14 role in this?
-15 DR. BARRY LAVALLEE: The second question, 16 yes.
+12 My first question is accountability of institutions and the people who work in them.
+You already 13 answered a question very close to my question from my 14 15 colleague, Darlene; however, do you believe there should be provincial health ombudsman offices; further, that 16 17 prioritize the experiences of Indigenous people in 18 healthcare to ensure Indigenous people are able to report any concerns of under or mistreatment?
+19 deliver this in larger, mainstream organizations?
+1 DR. BARRY LAVALLEE: That all depends on the 2 3 power assigned to people who are given money to create an 4 organization that's run by our own community.
+In case that's, again, a slippery slope in terms of if we have 5 6 Indigenously-led organizations to support our community people, how far will it go, depending on the relationship 7 you have with the main -- you know, the Western system.
+8 That's a caution.
+9 MS. ERICA BEAUDIN: Okay.
+Do you believe 10 there may be alterative measures for Indigenous people?
+11 And, secondly, how do we ensure there's enforceability, and 12 should the College of Physicians and Surgeons have a key 13 role in this?
+14 15 DR. BARRY LAVALLEE: The second question, yes.
 I got lost in your first part; sorry.
-17 MS. ERICA BEAUDIN: Okay.
-Do you believe 18 there may be an alternative measure for Indigenous people 19 in a reporting mechanism?
-20 DR. BARRY LAVALLEE: No. I think in the 21 overall end, there have to we have to have a system to 22 complain to the main bodies of the health systems, 23 including institutions, colleges, all of those kinds of 24 things we have to have because the change has to occur 25 within their culture, not our culture.
+16 17 MS. ERICA BEAUDIN: Okay.
+Do you believe 18 there may be an alternative measure for Indigenous people in a reporting mechanism?
+19 DR. BARRY LAVALLEE: No. I think in the 20 21 overall end, there have to -- we have to have a system to complain to the main bodies of the health systems, 22 including institutions, colleges, all of those kinds of 23 24 things we have to have because the change has to occur within their culture, not our culture.
+25